likhith-D3vCode/D3V-Code-Web/README.md

 Stay up-to-date with the latest web trends and technologies.
 Join our community of aspiring developers and elevate your skills.
 Transform your web development journey with us today!

+To Run The Code
+1. Open Terminal move to Front-End    D3vCode/Front-End/>
+2. Then Enter npm install
+3. open Another Terminal In that Move To Back-End   D3vCode/Back-End/>
+4. Then run back end if you want to work with it --> node index.js
+5. Then run front end npm run dev